Course Outline

 • Control center operation walk-throughs to familiarize staff with standard procedures

-• Best practices for shift leadership and decision-making to ensure smooth operations
+• Best practices for shift leadership and decision-making in high-pressure scenarios

 Summary and Next Steps